The Abrahamic Blessing – Experiencing the Holy

 The Creation of The Abrahamic Blessing

-Several years ago All Saints Episcopal Church in Pasadena was approached to create a film to be aired in the Middle East showing that Christians, Jews and Muslims all have peace-making and love of God and neighbor at their core.
+Several years ago, All Saints Episcopal Church in Pasadena was approached about creating a film.
+The film would air in the Middle East and show that Christians, Jews and Muslims all have peacemaking and love of God and neighbor at their core.

 The History of Its Presentations

-Most recently, The Abrahamic Blessing helped to launch the Inaugural Event: Breaking the Barriers of The Guibord Center –Religion Inside Out.
+The Abrahamic Blessing also helped launch The Guibord Center’s Inaugural Event: Breaking the Barriers in 2011.

-The Nature of The Experience
+The Nature of the Experience

 The Abrahamic Blessing is an example of The Guibord Center’s commitment to find ways to make the Holy accessible to all through very real, immediate experiences.